-On lead creation, lead qualification or a sale, when the conversion data is pushed to Google AdWords some of the records in CRM may not be taken into account.
+On lead creation, lead qualification or a sale, when the conversion data is pushed to Google Ads some of the records in CRM may not be taken into account.
 The reason being, they are too recent to be processed.
-Google AdWords requires 4-6 hours after the ad click to process the details of the click.
+Google Ads requires 4-6 hours after the ad click to process the details of the click.
 So ideally, Zoho CRM will get the complete details of the ad click only after approximately 6-8 hours.

 You run a digital marketing agency.
 You have different forms on your site for each service you provide.
 You want to see how your ads encourage people to fill up these forms.
 Currently, your ads promote your web design and social media marketing services.

 A user clicks on your ad and fills the web design form twice – each time with a different set of requirements.
 The same user fills up the social media marketing service form thrice – again with different values each time.